The One-Hour Swim

 - A large-print copy of the “Top Ten Reasons to Do the One-Hour Swim”, suitable for posting.

 Organizing Locally—the Key to Success: The most powerful motivation for a big group effort is always local, with the folks that you swim with every day.
 I urge one swimmer from each local team to step forward to help your coach coordinate this effort and rally the troops.
-Coaches, get on board—this is a great team building opportunity including all of your swimmers!
-Please work it out within your team structure, then tell me who you are (contact me at email@example.com).
+Coaches, get on board!
+This is a great team building opportunity that can include all of your swimmers!
+Please work it out within your team structure, then tell me who you are (contact me at firstname.lastname@example.org).

 But a one hour swim is so long…: Balderdash!
 Your typical practice lasts for one hour, if not longer.
-Just consider a one-hour continuous swim as your practice for that day.
-No whining or flimsy excuses!
+Just do a one-hour continuous swim as your practice for that day.
+You can do it; no whining or flimsy excuses!

 Note to swimmers from other clubs in Oregon: If swimmers representing these clubs—the other clubs in our Oregon LMSC—are feeling a bit left out in this effort, PLEASE DON’T BE!
-Commit to the event and the strategies listed above (not to mention the GO PRO challenge), and go for it this year!
-You reap the same benefits!
+Commit to the event and the strategies listed above and go for it!
+You reap the same great benefits!

 Good luck and good swimming in your One-Hour Swim!